 Just like the famous kind of bread in India called ‘Puri’, Faluche has a lovely yellowish-white color with an enchanting flavor.
 The main ingredients of Faluche are baker’s yeast, white flour, salt, and butter.

 French people often have Faluche hot with smoked salmon, cream cheese, or butter for breakfast.
 You can also enjoy it as a snack with brie cheese, brown sugar, or butter.

 13. Pain Au Son

-Pain Au Son is a traditional Bran bread from France with a beautiful crumbly cover.
+Pain Au Son is a traditional bran (miller’s bran) bread from France with a beautiful crumbly cover.
 In traditional recipes, people use whole wheat (wholemeal) flour to make the bread.
-The bread needs at least 25% Bran to form its signature texture.
+The bread needs at least 25% bran to form its signature texture.

 Warm water, salt, and honey are other common ingredients to make Pain Au Son.
-When the dough rises to double its original size, people will flatten it into an oval shape.
-Then, the chef will bake it to golden brown in a loaf pan.
+When the dough rises to double its original size, people will flatten it into an oval shape before baking it to golden brown in a loaf pan.

 You can toss some oat bran on the dough before baking for more texture.
 Pain Au So shelf life can reach 10 days.

 If you love the flavor of rye, you will go crazy with Pain De Seigle.
 This bread has a dark color from rye flour with a lighter brown interior.
 The bread was created by Pierre Poilâne (a French baker) in 1932.